Applications for Fall 2018 are now closed.

 An MFA applicant’s undergraduate major may be in any discipline as long as he or she has completed 27 semester hours (40 quarter hours) of work in English or creative writing or a related field (any area of the humanities, arts, foreign languages, journalism, communications, etc.).
 A GPA of at least 3.2 overall is preferred.* Coursework in a foreign language is not required for admission.
 In certain cases, students may be required to take additional courses in literary studies, depending on their undergraduate degrees.
 If you have already earned an MFA in creative writing, or are in the process of completing an MFA program in creative writing, you are not eligible for admission to our program.
 As of June 2015, the GRE is no longer required as part of the application.*

-Since teaching first-year writing is among the many opportunities and responsibilities of our MFA students--and because all MFA students will have the opportunity to teach introductory creative writing classes in their genres, and may have the chance to teach more advanced classes as well--each applicant may include a statement that addresses her or his interest, background, and abilities in teaching (this statement may be incorporated within the personal statement, and should not be a separate document.
+Since teaching first-year writing is among the many opportunities and responsibilities of our MFA students--and because all MFA students will have the opportunity to teach introductory creative writing classes in their genres, and may have the chance to teach more advanced classes as well--each applicant may include a statement that addresses her or his interest, background, and abilities in teaching.
+This statement may be incorporated within the personal statement, and should not be a separate document.

-Please send the following items through the OSU Graduate Admissions Office:
+Please send the following items through the application with the OSU Graduate Admissions Office:

 - the completed application form and fee - submit online at the Graduate Admissions website.
 (Go to the Find Your Program tab, scroll to English, select Master of Fine Arts);

 - three (3) letters of recommendation (see note below): Please have your recommenders submit letters electronically using the link that will be provided when you select this option in the online application.
 While you must submit your application before on on the deadline, please note that we do allow about a 10 day grace period after the deadline to receive letters of recommendation.